bacanapps/SD-Prompt-Generator/README.md

 `Asian pilot with a ancient glass near a magical snowstorm, ethereal, trippy, emotional, neon lighting, epic composition, wavy, detailed, masterpiece, realistic, photorealism [sketch by bad-artist, art by bad-artist-anime, bad-hands-5]`

 `Model: Elldreth's Stolen Dreams`

+## Changelog

+~10 PM 1/13: New prompt phrases across the board for variety and a couple fixes in the list.
+Added new category for object adjectives to improve prompt generation consistency.
+Should be better now.
+Updated readme.